 Common rail engines have been used in marine and locomotive applications for some time.
 The Cooper-Bessemer GN-8 (circa 1942) is an example of a hydraulically operated common rail diesel engine, also known as a modified common rail.
 Vickers used common rail systems in submarine engines circa 1916.
 Early engines had a pair of timing cams, one for ahead running and one for astern.
 Later engines had two injectors per cylinder, and the final series of constant-pressure turbocharged engines were fitted with four injectors per cylinder.

-This system was used for the injection of both diesel oil and heavy fuel oil (600cSt heated to a temperature of approximately 130 °C).
-The common rail system is suitable for all types of road cars with diesel engines, ranging from city cars such as the Fiat Nuova Panda to executive cars such as the Audi A6.
+Engineers used this system to inject both diesel oil and heavy fuel oil (600 cSt, heated to around 130 °C).
+The common rail system suits all types of diesel-powered road cars—from compact city cars like the Fiat Nuova Panda to executive models like the Audi A6.

 The Basics of Direct Injection: